Crit'Air Sticker for a New or Recently Bought Car

 If the sticker is missing (perhaps removed during a windscreen replacement or valeting), you will need to apply for a new one.

-Applying before the V5C arrives
+Chase the V5C

 Pre-registered or nearly-new cars